QuantEcon/lecture-jax/lectures/wealth_dynamics.md

                                       z_sequence,
                                       key):
     """
-    Shifts a cross-section of household forward in time
+    Shifts a cross-section of households forward in time

     Takes